Version: Unity 6.3 LTS (6000.3)

 Method Description

-ClearRemoves all pooled items.
-If the pool contains a destroy callback then it will be called for each item that is in the pool.
+ClearRemoves all pooled items and invokes the pool's action on destroy callback for each item in the pool.

-DisposeRemoves all pooled items.
-If the pool contains a destroy callback then it will be called for each item that is in the pool.
+DisposeRemoves all pooled items and invokes the pool's action on destroy callback for each item in the pool.

 GetGet an instance from the pool.
-If the pool is empty then a new instance will be created.
+If the pool is empty then a new instance is created.